bucktoothsir/crypto_monster/README.md

 <img src="media/st2.png" width="80%" height="80%" />

-For Vigenere Cipher, you can choos to decode just with the length of the key or even nothing.
+For Vigenere Cipher, you can choose to decode just with the length of the key or even nothing.

 <img src="media/st3.png" width="80%" height="80%" />